 Belgium's mandate does not require a single proprietary format.
 It requires compliance with EN 16931, the European standard for semantic data models in electronic invoicing.
 In practice, three paths satisfy this requirement, each with specific conditions.

 Peppol BIS Billing 3.0 is the primary format.
 Built on UBL 2.1, it defines a structured XML schema that carries every field a Belgian B2B invoice needs: supplier and buyer identification, line items, VAT breakdowns, payment terms, and routing metadata.
-This is the format transmitted across the Peppol network, and it is the default choice for businesses without pre-existing electronic invoicing infrastructure.
-When regulators and software vendors refer to "Belgium Peppol e-invoicing," they mean invoices issued and received in this format.
+For most Belgian businesses, Peppol BIS Billing 3.0 is the default route for issuing and receiving compliant structured invoices.

 To send or receive Peppol BIS 3.0 invoices, your business connects to the Peppol network through a certified Peppol Access Point.
 The access point provider handles the technical exchange: formatting, validation, encryption, and delivery.
 You register as a Peppol participant through your chosen provider, which assigns your business a Peppol identifier linked to your VAT number.
 Your accounting or ERP system then transmits invoice data to the access point, which routes it to the recipient's access point.
 You do not need to manage the network infrastructure yourself.